djaus2/mslearn-staticwebsite-3entities/README.md

 # Links
 - Start: The Azure Static Websites tutorial [here](https://docs.microsoft.com/en-us/learn/modules/publish-app-service-static-web-app-api-dotnet/)
 - [The Original Official/Microsoft Sample Repository](https://github.com/MicrosoftDocs/mslearn-staticwebapp-dotnet)
-- Functionality to be similar to Blazor Apps: [djaus2/EFBlazorBasics](https://github.com/djaus2/EFBlazorBasics) and [djaus2/EFBlazorBasics_Wasm](https://github.com/djaus2/EFBlazorBasics_Wasm) respostories.
+- Functionality to be similar to Blazor Apps: [djaus2/EFBlazorBasics](https://github.com/djaus2/EFBlazorBasics) and [djaus2/EFBlazorBasics_Wasm](https://github.com/djaus2/EFBlazorBasics_Wasm) respositories.

 # Branches of the Repository
 Each is a bookmark in order of this progression.